What areas for improvement would you ask of Ofsted?

 Recent efforts to bust myths have been warmly received and we need more of them, much more regularly.
 I’m still astonished how few schools and teachers are aware of these helpful documents.
-If you are not following Harford’s blogs, then I highly suggest you do so and share it widely with your colleagues.
+If you are not following Ofsted’s blogs, then I highly suggest you do so and share them widely with your colleagues.

 We need inspections and inspectors to be free from preferences.
 This is difficult to achieve when humans are involved.

 With preferences impacting on school inspection outcomes, I’m not quite sure how ‘final reports’ can refrain from advocating a particular style over any other which leads to a better or worse inspection outcome.
 If a school wishes to promote knowledge over skills, have students sit in rows repeating mantras or working in groups using iPads, that is their prerogative.